caryfuk/vite-vanilla-extract-react/README.md

 [vanilla-extract](https://vanilla-extract.style/documentation/getting-started/) is a library for writing CSS in JavaScript.
 It is designed to be used with [React](https://reactjs.org/), but can be used with any JavaScript framework or without one.

+Like CSS in JS but without the runtime cost.

 ## Setup with Vite

 ```sh